The Department of Politics is housed in the

 Committee from 1958-1975.
 In keeping with this rich heritage, the scope of the Politics

-and International Relations Department at Hendrix College transcends that of a traditional
+Department at Hendrix College transcends that of a traditional

-of gender and sexuality.
+courses covering such issues as political economy and human rights.
 The department also provides opportunities for hands on

 learning that is linked to coursework, in courses such as Arkansas Politics and